Mahamadou-Nouridine/rails-react-webpack/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me this wonderful opportunity to work on this project.
+I would like to thank Microverse for giving me this wonderful opportunity to work on this project and [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) for the original design.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>